Fraudulent Acknowledgement of Paternity in Arizona

 He told Mrs. Alvarado what he had done, and they took custody of the child.
 They raised her as their own child for three years.
 However, this changed when Mr. Alvarado filed for divorce from Mrs. Alvarado in 2014.

 She sought support for the child, and he denied it was his.
 Mrs. Alvarado asked Mr. Murrietta to do paternity testing and it showed that he was the biological father.
-He asked the court to set aside the false paternity acknowledgement.
+He asked the court to set aside the false paternity acknowledgment.

 The court agreed with Mr. Murrietta.
-It set aside the paternity acknowledgement and awarded custody to Mr. Murrietta.
+It set aside the paternity acknowledgment and awarded custody to Mr. Murrietta.
 In January 2016, Mr. Murrietta discovered that Mrs. Alvarado had paid Mrs. Trujillo to stay away from the hearing.
 He moved to set aside the custody order.
 The court denied this.
 The Court of Appeal accepted special action jurisdiction.

 Acknowledgement of Paternity—Time Limits for Challenges

 One of the ways an unmarried couple can establish paternity is to sign a sworn acknowledgment of paternity.
-The acknowledgement, signed under penalty of perjury, carries the same force as a superior court judgment.
-Strict rules limit challenges to an acknowledgement of paternity.
+The acknowledgment, signed under penalty of perjury, carries the same force as a superior court judgment.
+Strict rules limit challenges to an acknowledgment of paternity.
 A person who signed it may rescind it within 60 days.
 After that, any interested party can challenge it within 6 months, but only on a showing of fraud, mistake or duress.

-After that, a person can only challenge the acknowledgement by showing that it was a fraud on the court.
+After that, a person can only challenge the acknowledgment by showing that it was a fraud on the court.
 The 6-month statute cannot be tolled.
 Therefore, Mr. Murrietta’s challenge is barred unless he established fraud on the court.